by Lynette Woods

 There are many voices these days which can be heard, many "anointed" men and women who can be seen.
 Is our attention and focus on them, or on Christ?
 It doesn't matter how godly or spiritual we think they are, or even how we feel about what we see and hear.
 Our emotions, our soul, can so very easily lead us astray!

 Jesus said, "Be careful that no one misleads you, deceiving you and leading you into error.
 For many will come IN MY NAME saying I am the Christ and they will lead many astray."
 (Matthew 24:4,5).
-This isn't warning us about those who are false, but those who come in His name!
+This isn't warning us about those who are obviously false, but those who come in His name!
 I know that our English Bibles put in commas to read: "For many will come in My name, saying, I am the Christ, and they will lead many astray."
 But since there is no punctuation in the Greek, I believe it can with equal validity be read as: "For many will come IN MY NAME saying that I am the Christ..." after all, we would not give someone the time of day if they stated that they themselves were Christ, would we?
 That would be no deception, it would be obvious that they were false for there is only one Christ; why would Jesus bother warning us about that?
-But if someone comes along in His Name, saying that Jesus is the Christ, that is far more deceptive because we agree with them on that vital point.
+But if someone comes along in His Name, as one of His followers, saying that Jesus is the Christ, that is far more deceptive because we agree with them on that vital point.
 These words of Jesus are warning us of people who come in His Name, agreeing that He IS the Anointed One and yet they will lead MANY astray!

 Deception would not be deceiving if it were obvious error.
 No, deception is more likely to have a lot of truth and be very appealing to us as humans.
 It will make a lot of sense to our reasoning and to our minds.
 To the contrary, so often God's ways CANNOT be understood and do not make sense to us!
 But oh, how we love it when things make sense and fall into place and appear to be so clear to us!
 As Paul wrote, "The time is coming when people will not tolerate sound and wholesome instruction but having ears itching for something pleasing and gratifying, they will gather to themselves one teacher after another to a considerable number, chosen to satisfy their own liking and to foster the errors they hold, and will turn aside from hearing the truth and wander off into myths and man-made fictions."
 (2 Timothy 4:3,4).